LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt.md

 ### Sprint retrospective

-Periodically take a look at what is and is not working.
+This meeting happens after the Sprint Review Meeting.
+This is a time for the team to take a look at what is and is not working.

 - Typically 15–30 minutes.
 - Done after every sprint.